 Sitting pride of place on her swept back locks was the trusty old Lotus Flower.

 4. The Cambridge Lover’s Knot tiara, December 2015

 It's somewhat of tiara staple for Kate now, but the first time we ever saw her don the iconic Cambridge Lover's Knot tiara was back in 2015 for the diplomatic reception at Buckingham Palace.

 The showstopping tiara is an heirloom headpiece which The Queen inherited it from her grandmother Queen Mary, before giving it to Princess Diana as a present on her wedding day in 1981.

-It was worn by Diana on many occasions but returned to the monarch when Diana and Charles divorced in 1996.
+It was worn by Diana on many occasions but returned to the monarch when Princess Diana and Prince Charles divorced in 1996.

 5. The Cambridge Lover’s Knot tiara, December 2016